 Step 2: Make sure you use “Excel” export

-While Code Interpreter seems to be able to handle many formats, I saw that using Excel had best results.
+While Code Interpreter seems to be able to handle many formats, I saw that using Excel had the best results for analyzing spreadsheets.

 How to Analyze Excel Data In Code Interpreter?

-Now that we have Code Interpreter enabled and have our data, let’s get started.
+Now that we have Code Interpreter enabled and have our data, let’s get started, informed by expert Code Interpreter insights.

 Step 1 : Upload the data using the “+” icon